 Do you ever feel like your kids are spending too much time in front of a screen?
 I do!
 The beginning of our summer was kind of crazy with sick kids, lots of work for Mama and a busy schedule.
 Soon I noticed they were vegging out in front of video games way too often.
 I needed to find a way to limit their time so I implemented some video game regulations.
+I don’t mind buying them elo boost so they progress in their game quicker, but they were definitely spending too long on video games a few months ago.
+Luckily that’s changed now!

 I’ve noticed since we’ve implemented this rule that I have not been hearing the phrase “I’m bored” as often, surprisingly and the kids don’t seem to be squabbling as much.
 And they are not constantly whining to me that they want to play video games, because the guidelines are so clear.
 They are using their time more creatively….playing board games, exploring the backyard, creating things together with LEGOS, and so on.
 I really think the clear guidelines for video games has made things more peaceful.